Shay-Kl/android-flutter-UnlockYour100/README.md

-# # UnlockYour100
+# UnlockYour100

-> UnlockYour100 is a Flutter-based Android application that provides a quiz screen within the app, displaying educational questions to promote effortless spaced repetition learning.
+> UnlockYour100 is a Flutter-based Android application that allows students studying for tests to build ai gnerated quizzes to promote effortless spaced repetition learning.

 ## Motivation